Fine Art Printing

 What is the process for ordering digital prints?

+You can order digital prints online.
 All pieces that go through our digital printer are printed as supplied with no adjustment or colour-matching.
 This allows us to turn them around quickly and keep the costs low!

 Can I have my digital prints colour-matched?

 Yes, technically you can.
 However, due to the differences in the printing process (between digital and fine art prints), our digital printer has restrictions on colours that cannot be achieved with toner.
-In this instance, your print would be colour-matched for our fine-art printer per our standard setup cost ($25 for A5 - A2 sized originals, $35 for A1 and larger, custom sized pieces), but your prints would be printed digitally per your request.
+In this instance, your print would be colour-matched for our fine-art printer per our standard setup cost ($25 + GST for A5 - A2 sized originals, $35 + GST for A1 and larger, custom sized pieces), but your prints would be printed digitally per your request.
 Although we take great care in this process, due to the technical differences between our machines, we take no responsibility for the colours “looking off” or not matching your original when printed digitally.

 Bonus: Once we have your artwork setup and on file, it can easily be run through our fine art printer later because it’s already set up for print!